aldipower/bitwig-ddx3216-controller/README.md

 * Mutes on all channels except master
 * 8 sends on each channel by pressing the AUX1-4/FX1-4 buttons reflecting the Bitwig sends.
 * Toggle pre and post mode for sends.
 * All DDX insert effects are mapped to the respective Bitwig equivalents.
 It works unidirectional.
 You can control those effects with the DXX or control the DDX with adjusting the effects in Bitwig.
-Isn't that fanastic?
+Isn't that fantastic?
   HighPass (EQ-2), Gate (Gate), Compressor (Compressor), EQ (EQ-5), Phase/Delay (Delay-1 with custom phase setting).
 * Select a channel in Bitwig by pressing SELECT -> ROUTING -> MAIN (the select button itself does not receive/send any SysEx/CC)
 * Open/close a group in Bitwig also by pressing SELECT -> ROUTING -> MAIN.
 The MAIN icon indicates the group status.